the-turing-way/the-turing-way/book/website/community-handbook/infrastructure/infrastructure-dns.md

 ```

 We can see in the answer section that there is a CNAME record meaning that `book.the-turing-way.org` is an alias for `the-turing-way.netlify.app`.
+What happens if you look for a TXT record at `egg.the-turing-way.org`?

 ## The Turing Way Records